GeekLaunch/geeklaunch.github.io/content/blog/what-does-my-rsa-public-key-actually-mean.md

 ---
-title: "What does my RSA public key actually mean?"
+title: 'What does my RSA public key actually mean?'
 date: 2020-01-22T23:03:42-06:00
-description: "An overview of the PKCS8 public key format"
+description: 'An overview of the PKCS8 public key format'
-figure: "./rsa-private-key-generation.png"
+figure: './rsa-private-key-generation.png'
-figcaption: "Generation of an RSA private key"
+figcaption: 'Generation of an RSA private key'
 ---

 ```text